filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 #### High level algorithm

+- Verify that the eligibility requirements (defined below) are met.
 - Get the percentage of power at block `ElectionPowerTableLookback`
   - Get the power of the miner at block `ElectionPowerTableLookback`
   - Get the total network power at block `ElectionPowerTableLookback`